gjpelletier/soda_drifter/README.md

 # soda_drifter
 Matlab scripts to track the trajectories of passive drifters for any locations in the North Pacific Ocean using velocity vectors from SODA3.12.2

 The soda_drifter.m script calculates the trajectories of drifters using either forward or reverse particle tracking.
+In addition to the soda_drifter.m script, the user also needs to have a copy of the following two netcdf files that are read by soda_drifter.m:

+map1_velocity_2D_soda3_12_2_1980_2017_v20220421.nc
+map1_2D_PlankTOM12_A_1980-2018_v20220419.nc

+These two netcdf files are available to download from this link:

 The u and v velocity vectors used by soda_driter.m are read from a netcdf file that was made by running the following scripts:

 soda_v20.m
 soda_write_netcdf_v20.m